Ezequiel92/julia_apps/README.md

 - Each folder has a .jl file which is a self-contained script and can be run as is.
 - The .toml files in each folder contain the dependencies for all the scripts.
 - The functions within each app are documented using docstrings.
-- An example of how to use the app is written at the end of each one and is what is executed when the file is run.
+- An example of how to use the app is written at the end of each `.jl` file.

 ## 💻 Apps